Felecia Davis: Career

 Davis’ research explores the intersection between textiles and architecture with the aim of producing materials and objects that are responsive to their environments.
 More specifically, her use of Architextiles combine digital soft fabrication and computational practice to generate fabrics that can facilitate a wide range of functions.
 To date, Davis has developed textiles that can respond to the touch of non-verbal hospital patients; parametric tents that are able to change size and shape in response to changes in light and the number of people underneath it; as well as walls of fabric that change based on the emotions of those in the room.

+In 2022, alongside Patti Anahory, she was selected as the alternate for the WOJR-Civitella Ranieri Foundation Architecture Prize.

-Currently, Davis is associate professor at the Stuckerman Center for Design Computing in the School of Architecture and Landscape Architecture at Pennsylvania State University, where she is also the director of SOFTLAB@PSU.
+Currently, Davis is associate professor at the Stuckeman Center for Design Computing in the School of Architecture and Landscape Architecture at Pennsylvania State University, where she is also the director of SOFTLAB@PSU.
 She is also a founding member of the Black Reconstruction Collective.
 FELECIA DAVIS STUDIO has been a finalist in many architectural design competitions.